AhamedRashath/Deep-Learning-project/README.md

 DEEP LEARNING PROJECTS:
-AUTO-MPG DATASET
+AUTO-MPG DATASET PROJECT:
-It is a artificial neural network project in deep learning which contains nine columns including predictable class columns.
+It is a artificial neural network project in deep learning which I used artificial neural networks to predict the diabetes.I downloaded the data from kaggle website and that data contains lot of columns including the predictable feature 'class'.
 About Dataset
 Context
 The data is technical spec of cars.
 The dataset is downloaded from UCI Machine Learning Repository